 Top Tomato Tips

-Tomatoes are popular.
-They annually rank as the top home garden crop in North America.
+As far as garden crops go, tomatoes annually rank as the top home garden crop in North America, year after year.
 As you plan your garden this spring, here are a few things to consider when choosing which varieties of tomatoes to plant.